×

 Snow Removal Priorities and Safety

-Douglas County is responsible for snow removal in the unincorporated areas of Douglas County, including plowing roads and neighborhoods in Highlands Ranch.
+Douglas County is responsible for snow removal in the unincorporated areas of Douglas County, including plowing roads and neighborhoods in Highlands Ranch and Sterling Ranch.
 The Highlands Ranch Metro District is responsible for trails, community parking lots, and more.
-For other jurisdiction snow and ice removal responsibilities please visit their individual websites, listed below:
+In Sterling Ranch, the Community Authority Board (CAB) removes snow in common areas, trails, shared drives, and alley areas.
+If you have questions for your HOA about snow removal, please contact them directly.
+For other jurisdiction snow and ice removal responsibilities please visit their websites, listed below:

 Snow Removal Plan